--- The child care staff member is provided with information related to each disqualifying crime in a report, along with information/notice on the opportunity to appeal

--- A child care staff member will receive clear instructions about how to complete the appeals process for each background check component if the child care staff member wishes to challenge the accuracy or completeness of the information contained in such member's background report

--- If the staff member files an appeal, the state or territory will attempt to verify the accuracy of the information challenged by the child care staff member, including making an effort to locate any missing disposition information related to the disqualifying crime

--- The appeals process is completed in a timely manner for any appealing child care staff member

--- Each child care staff member shall receive written notice of the decision.
+- The child care staff member is provided with information related to each disqualifying crime in a report, along with information/notice on the opportunity to appeal - A child care staff member will receive clear instructions about how to complete the appeals process for each background check component if the child care staff member wishes to challenge the accuracy or completeness of the information contained in such member's background report - If the staff member files an appeal, the state or territory will attempt to verify the accuracy of the information challenged by the child care staff member, including making an effort to locate any missing disposition information related to the disqualifying crime - The appeals process is completed in a timely manner for any appealing child care staff member - Each child care staff member shall receive written notice of the decision.
 In the case of a negative determination, the decision should indicate 1) the state's efforts to verify the accuracy of information challenged by the child care staff member, 2) any additional appeals rights available to the child care staff member, and 3) information on how the individual can correct the federal or state records at issue in the case.
-(98.43(e)(3))

--- The Lead Agency must work with other agencies that are in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in accordance with the Act.
+(98.43(e)(3)) - The Lead Agency must work with other agencies that are in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in accordance with the Act. - a.

-a.
 What is the procedure for each applicant to appeal or challenge the accuracy or completeness of the information contained in the background check report?
 If there are different appeal process procedures for each component of the check, please provide that in this description, including information on which state agency is responsible for handling each type of appeal.
 Note: The FBI Fingerprint Check, State Criminal Fingerprint, and NCIC NSOR checks are usually conducted by a state's Identification Bureau and may have different appeal processes than agencies that conduct the state CAN and state SOR checks.

-Texas has a process to appeal the accuracy or completeness of the national and/or Texas criminal background check, as well as NCIC NSOR results.
-Individuals are asked to provide copies of court documents for any criminal history that does not have complete disposition information in the criminal history database report.
-Additionally, if the individual intends to challenge the accuracy of the results, the individual is advised to provide copies of history searches completed at the local court clerk and is also advised of the process to resolve criminal history errors through TDPS and the FBI.
-Individuals are also offered an opportunity to contest unsustained Texas abuse/neglect findings through the Texas State Office of Administrating Hearings when such a finding is found in the Texas Department of Family and Protective Services' abuse/neglect registry.

-b.
+Click or tap here to enter text. - b.
 If the appeals process is different for interstate checks, what is the procedure for each applicant to appeal or challenge the accuracy or completeness of the information contained in the background report for interstate checks?

-Texas has a process to appeal the accuracy or completeness of interstate check results.
-Individuals are asked to provide copies of court documents for any criminal history that does not have complete disposition information in the criminal history database report.
-Additionally, if the individual intends to challenge the accuracy of the results, the individual is advised to provide copies of history searches completed at the local court clerk.

-c.
-Interstate Child Abuse and Neglect (CAN) Registry Check:
+Click or tap here to enter text. - c.
+Interstate Child Abuse and Neglect (CAN) Registry Check: Click or tap here to enter text.

-Texas has a process to appeal the accuracy or completeness of interstate CAN registry check results.
-Individuals are asked to provide copies of official documents for any CAN history that does not have complete disposition information in the CAN Registry Check results received from another state.
-Additionally, if the individual intends to challenge the accuracy of the results, the individual is advised to provide copies of any records from the agency which maintains the out-of-state CAN registry which would dispute the accuracy of records relied upon by Texas in the determination of ineligibility of the applicant.